Rostislav Doboujinsky: Peines du coeur d'une chatte anglaise (1977) and later years

 Doboujinsky received international recognition for the masks he created for Alfredo Arias' 1977 production of Peines du Coeur d'une chatte anglaise, based on the story by Honoré de Balzac in Scenes from the Private and Public Life of Animals, illustrated by J. J. Grandville.
 The play was produced for the Shiraz festival and toured France from 1977 to 1983.
 In March 1980 it went to Broadway at the Theatre Anta, as Heartaches of a Pussycat.
 Costumes were designed by Claudie Gastine and animal masks by Doboujinsky.

 Walter Kerr, reviewing the Broadway show for the New York Times in March 1980, wrote :

 “There are whiskered tomcats in frock coats, beribboned dachshunds in tea-party finery.
-Birds with beaks you'd do well to shy away from...I can't believe that anyone has ever designed masks – they're full, three-dimensional heads, really - more persuasive than those here provided by R. Doboujinsky.”
+Birds with beaks you'd do well to shy away from...I can't believe that anyone has ever designed masks – they're full, three-dimensional heads, really - more persuasive than those here provided by R. Doboujinsky.”, said Walter Kerr.

-At the age of eighty, and in collaboration with Sabine Dutilh, he designed the sets, costumes and masks for Arias and Kado Kostzer's Sortileges in 1983, which were “a great strength of the production”.
+At the age of eighty, working in collaboration with Sabine Dutilh, Doboujinsky designed the sets, costumes and masks for Arias and Kado Kostzer's Sortileges in 1983, which were “a great strength of the production”.
 His design work featured “many exquisite details” such as ermine tails along the hem of the red curtains, and an “especially fanciful” Jester's costume in which the “egg-like bald head was balanced in front by a pear-shaped belly”, creating an effect of “delicate grotesqueness.”